WHAT ARE IDENTITY COMMUNITIES?

 Under the umbrella of Communities, we have four ‘Identity Communities’.
 These were based on the National Union of Students’ four main liberation campaigns:

 - Women Students

 - Disabled Students

-- BAME (Black, Asian, and minority ethnic) Students, and
+- BAME (Black and Minority Ethnicities) Students, and

 - LGBTQ+ Students

-Last year our BAME groups organised the first ever Black History Month at UCA, setting up film screenings, debates, and mini-fairs.
-The LGBTQ+ groups came together to fundraise for a spot in the 2017 London Pride parade.
-The Disabled Students’ groups ran an invisible disability awareness campaign, with the campaign badges running out on all four campuses within weeks!
-The Women Students set up a campus support group, and used their time together for discussion and socialising.
+Every year our BAME Students Communities celebrate Black History Month, setting up film screenings, debates, socials, mini-fairs and more.
+The LGBTQ+ Students Communities come together yearly to fundraise for our spot in the Pride in London parade, which we have proudly taken part in since 2017.
+The Disabled Students Communities ran an invisible disability awareness campaign, with the campaign badges running out on all four campuses within weeks!
+The Women Students Communities set up a campus support group, and used their time together for discussion and socialising.

-For any further info about liberation groups, email our Campaigns and Democracy Coordinator, Sophie Jackson ([email protected]) or the relevant Vice-President:
+For any further info about liberation groups, email our Head of Membership Engagement, Sophie Jackson (firstname.lastname@example.org) or the relevant President: